 Wikipedia defines rhymes as “A repetition of similar sounds (or the same sound) in two or more words, most often in the final syllables of lines in poems and songs.
 The word rhyme is also a pars pro toto (“a part taken for the whole”) that means a short poem, such as a rhyming couplet or another brief rhyming poem such as nursery rhymes”

 Other definitions: “A rhyme is a repetition of similar sounding words, occurring at the end of lines in poems or songs.
 A rhyme is a tool utilizing repeating patterns that bring rhythm or musicality to poems.”

-Why Nursery Rhymes are important for pre-primary and kindergarten children:
+Why Nursery Rhymes are important for preschool and kindergarten children:

 - Rhymes contain sophisticated literary devices which empower children to understand more about tone, volume as well as patterns of the language.
 Imagine how your voice sounds when you ask a question or when you describe an incident to your friends – children need to learn these language variations.